trunghjieu2506/tp/docs/UserGuide.md

 expense
 ```

-Use help to see the list of available commands:
+After entering **expense mode**, use help to see the list of available commands:
 ```
 help
 ```